openacid/celeritasdb/wiki/replication-algo.md

   TODO explain ballot

-∴ `P` only need to recover if all of `a` it saw are in PreAccept phase.
+∴ `P` only need to recover if all of `a` it saw are in FastAccept phase.

-## Recover PreAccept instance
+## Recover FastAccept instance

 Recovery is to choose a value of `a.deps` that could have been committed on fast-path.